TinyTroupe: An LLM-powered Multiagent Persona Simulation Toolkit

 \end{itemize}

 To quantify the first four properties, we leverage \TinyTroupe{}'s \techterm{Proposition}s, seen in Section \ref{sec:architecture:propositions} above; the last one is merely a count.
-Pairing such quantitative analysis with manual qualitative investigations, we can observe a number of interesting phenomena (see Table \ref{tab:experiment_results})\footnote{All of the related outputs and more are available for further inspection in the project's repository.}: \begin{itemize} \item Less cooperative agents tend to lower \emph{persona adherence}, thus benefiting from the action correction mechanism.
+We can then observe\footnote{All of the related outputs and more are available for further inspection in the project's repository.} a number of interesting phenomena (Table \ref{tab:experiment_results}), of which we highlight: \begin{itemize} \item Less cooperative agents tend to lower \emph{persona adherence}, thus benefiting from the action correction mechanism.
 When running a set of brainstorming sessions with a random sample of US-based general personas (Exp.1 in Table \ref{tab:experiment_results}) vs. a sample of US-based "difficult customers" (Exp.
-2.1), the latter shows reduced scores, but which we were able to slightly improve via such corrections.
-However, the improvement in persona adherence seems to come at a cost to other properties.
-Self-consistency, for instance, might suffer because the agent is forced to deviate from its current trajectory, thus introducing potential inconsistencies. \item Correcting to increase \emph{ideas quantity} via \techterm{Intervention}s, as seen in Section \ref{sec:architecture:interventions}, indeed produces more unique ideas during brainstorming sessions.
-However, unexpectedly, this also reduces \emph{persona adherence}, \emph{self-consistency} and \emph{fluency} (Exp.
-1 and 2.2).
-We can also see that applying both \emph{action correction} and \emph{variety intervention} at the same time (Exp 2.1) increases \emph{persona adherence} (+0.80) but leads to less ideas (-1.72) than applying only \emph{variety intervention} (Exp.
-2.2, with +5.33 ideas), showing another trade-off. \item Surprisingly at first, \emph{divergence} and \emph{ideas quantity} are not always aligned (Exp.
-1 vs. Exp 2.1).
-In hindsight, we can see why: agents can keep generating unique new ideas at a constant rate, thereby maintaining divergence constant.
-This highlights the subtle nature of the properties of interest. \item Polarizing debates also show gains from the action correction mechanisms (Exp.
-3).
-Here, contrary to what we saw in the brainstorming examples, persona adherence and self-consistency improve together. \end{itemize}
+2.1 and 2.3), the latter shows reduced scores, but which we were able to improve via such corrections.
+However, the improvement in persona adherence seems to come at a cost to other properties such as reduced \emph{self-consistency}. \item Correcting to increase \emph{ideas quantity} via \techterm{Intervention}s, as seen in Section \ref{sec:architecture:interventions}, indeed produces more unique ideas during brainstorming sessions.
+However, unexpectedly, this also reduces \emph{fluency} (Exp.
+1 vs. 2.2). \end{itemize}

-While absolute values can be informative, the relation between values obtained under different conditions is more revealing.